-You can modify the security configuration by extracting the /RoleService-conf/config.xml file from the IDMfw.jar file in the IDMProv.war file, and editing the property settings.
+You can modify the settings for security configuration in the ism-configuration.properties file, located by default in the /netig/idm/apps/tomcat/conf directory.
 Each property can be set to true or false.
 A value of true locks down the operation, whereas a value of false opens up the operation.
 After making your changes, you need to import the file back into the WAR file and redeploy.